-Here we turn to the attacks through which an adversary can impersonate a legitimate sensor node.
-By cloning a corrupted sensor an adversary could perform the so-called Sybil attack [13] and insert all produced sensor replicas in the WSN.
+2) Impersonation: Here we turn to the attacks through which an adversary can impersonate a legitimate sensor node.
+By cloning a corrupted sensor an adversary could perform the so-called Sybil attack [10] and insert all produced sensor replicas in the WSN.

-In the literature it is possible to find some solutions that deal with the Sybil attack, like [35]; more recent works aim at better identifying the rationales behind this attack and provide efficient solutions [7, 8] to cope with it.
+In the literature it is possible to find some solutions that deal with the Sybil attack, like [30]; more recent works aim at better identifying the rationales behind this attack and provide efficient solutions [7] to cope with it.

-Our aggregation protocol thwarts this kind of attack by construction.
-Indeed, if the adversary replicates a captured sensor and deploys it in different neighbourhoods, these replicas will not hold the encryption keys that have been previously shared among sensors; hence, the corrupted sensor and its replicas can not participate to the aggregation protocol.
+Our aggregation protocol natively thwarts this kind of attack.
+Indeed, if the adversary puts replicas of a captured sensor in different neighbourhoods from the one the original sensor belonged to, these replicas will not hold the encryption keys that have been previously shared among sensors; hence, the corrupted sensor and its replicas can not participate to the aggregation protocol.
 If replicas are positioned within the same neighbourhood of the corrupted node, a peer monitoring node can easily detect the attempts of a sensor to inject several readings in a single time slot.